-My book, Authority Figures: Rhetoric and Experience in John Locke's Political Thought is now available from from Pennsylvania State University Press.
-My work on toleration, consent, membership, political judgment, social contract theory, affect, and political metaphors of embodiment, femininity, and foreignness has been published in Political Theory, Theory & Event, and the Encyclopedia of Political Thought.
-I am currently working on a project entitled, "Possessive Individualism Revisited," which considers the history of possession of property and persons as a language for the common-wealth.
+My book, Authority Figures: Rhetoric and Experience in John Locke's Political Thought is published by Pennsylvania State University Press.
+My work on toleration, consent, membership, political judgment, social contract theory, affect, and political metaphors of embodiment, femininity, and foreignness can be found in Political Theory, Theory & Event, and the Encyclopedia of Political Thought.
+I am currently working on a project entitled, "Possessive Individualism Revisited," which considers the history of possession of persons and things as a language for the common-wealth.
 I am particularly interested in the reversals of claims of private ownership into new claims for publics and common goods.

 Take a look at my book here!